KasRoudra/oh-my-shell/files/kr-emoji/README.md

-## emoji-powerline
+## kr-emoji

+#### A fork of emoji-powerline

-Based on Agnoster, extended with emojis representing home and root directories.
+Based on agnoster, extended with emojis representing home and root directories.
 Paths in the pwd prompt and git branch are split by "/" and joined as powerline segments for a clean aesthetic.
 Input is broken onto a new line for more consistent positioning.

 Colours and emojis used are easily configurable at the top of `./fish_prompt.fish`